ICIdsl/performance_modelling/README.md

 - **profiling_csvs/** contains csvs with profiled latency and memory consumption for various networks on the Tx2
 - **fingerprinting/** stores the various performance models that are developed by the tool

+The README.md inside the perf4sight repository details the various terms that are found in config file.